cs3216/cs3216.github.io/coursework/product-design/index.md

 ### Playing the Wizard of Oz

+You may find it easier go out in pairs to conduct this form of testing.
+One of you need to act as the computer, so you need a second person to record your results.
 Test with only one user at a time, not a group.
 This is to avoid one user’s actions and opinions from influencing the results of other users.

 Ask them for five to ten minutes of their time, and if they agree, start by giving them a little context for what you are about to show them.
 For instance, if the app in question is NUSMods, you might tell them that they have just received a link from a friend telling them to check out a new app for organizing their NUS timetable.
 You may also give them an explicit goal to accomplish, such as "you would like to sign up for an account".